-Prior to transfer, employee representatives (Works Council and trade union representatives) or, in their absence, employees directly have to be informed in writing prior to the transfer about the transfer's date, motives and legal, economic and social consequences, as well as measures envisaged in relation to the employees.
+Prior to transfer, employee representatives (Works Council and trade union representatives) or, in their absence, employees directly have to be informed in writing prior to the transfer about the transfer's date, motives and legal, economic and social consequences, as well as measures envisaged in relation to the employees and the content of the contract between the predecessor and the successor.

 Where there are employee representatives and special measures are put in place as result of the transfer, employee representatives have to be consulted prior to the transfer.
 These obligations encumber both the transferor and the transferee, in relation to their respective employees or their representatives.